sethigris/collabrec/README.md

 ## Need Help?

-If you have questions, feel free to open an issue on the project page (if hosted on GitHub) or contact the author.
+If you have questions, feel free to open an issue on the project page or contact the author.
 Happy recommending!